-The Call logs dialog looks like the one in figure 5.29 and consists in a list of call records with the following fields:

-Direction: call direction, can only be "inbound" or "outbound".
-"Inbound" direction means that call is directed to pbx, while "outbound" direction means that call is generated by pbx;

-From: the sender's caller id name;
+- logs and shows all calls records originated or received from the user's domain.
+The Call logs dialog looks like the one in figure 5.29 and consists of a list of call records with the following fields: - Direction: call direction, can only be "inbound" or "outbound".
+"Inbound" direction means that call is directed to pbx, while "outbound" direction means that call is generated by pbx; - From: the sender's caller id name;